-All other standards and amendments to standards issues by the AASB that are mandatory for the first in the reporting period commenced 1 July 2020 are not expected to materially affect the amounts recognised in the prior, current or future periods.
+All other standards and amendments to standards issues by the AASB that are mandatory for the first in the reporting period commenced 1 July 2021 are not expected to materially affect the amounts recognised in the prior, current or future periods.

-The Foundation has also elected to adopt the following standards and amendments early:
+The Foundation has also elected to adopt the following standards and amen

-AASB 1060 General Purpose Financial Statements - Simulified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments [AASB 1, AASB 3, AASB 9, AASB 116, AASB 137 and AASB 141]
+AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments [AASB 1, AASB 3, AASB 9, AASB 116, AASB 137 and AASB 141]

-The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or
+The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

-(iii) New and amended standards and interpretations not yet adopted by the Foundation There are no issued standards that are not yet effective that are expected to have a material impact on Foundation in the current or future financial years and on foresceable future transactions.
+(iii) New and amended standards and interpretations not yet adopted by the Foundation There are no issued standards that are not yet effective that are expected to have a material impact on Foundation in the current or future financial years and on foreseeable future transactions.

-(iv) Historical cost convention

-These financial statements have been prepared under the historical cost convention.
+(iv) Historical cost convention These financial statements have been prepared under the historical cost convention.